-The 105th Battery historical collection had many' homes' over the succeeding years, and up to 2019 had been consolidated within 1st Regiment at Enoggera barracks.
-A History Room was formally declared the Ken Bade Room.
-CAPT K W (Ken) Bade, an FO with 105 Fd Bty was the first Australian officer to be killed in the Vietnam War.
+Capt K W (Ken) Bade, an FO with 105 Fd Bty was the first Australian officer to be killed in the Vietnam War, KIA 8th January 1966.
 On 3 October 1997, Ken's mother, Mrs Mary Bade BEM opened this Room jointly with His Excellency Maj Gen Peter Arnison AO CVO, Governor of Queensland, the former infantry officer in whose arms Bade died.